 Kicking It Down the Road?

-Georgia is also trying to address surprise medical bills.
-House Bill 84 failed by one vote, but the more sweeping Senate Bill 56 did pass.
-S.B.
-56 would set up a database of prices that insurance companies would have to pay.
-The bill would have to be approved in the House, where passage is unlikely.
-Rep. Richard Smith (R-Columbus) told the Atlanta Journal Constitution, “we will have a hearing, but a hearing only.”
+Georgia is trying to address surprise medical bills.
+House Bill 84 failed by one vote but the more sweeping Senate Bill 56 did pass in that chamber.
+SB 56 sets up a database of prices that insurance companies would have to pay.
+The bill would have to be approved in the House but passage is unlikely.
+Rep. Richard Smith (R)- Columbus told the Atlanta Journal Constitution, “we will have a hearing, but a hearing only.”

 David Hyman, author of Overcharged: Why Americans Pay Too Much for Health Care, says these statutory attempts to address the problem by setting up an arbitration process do not answer consumers’ biggest concern, which is the high prices they are paying for care.